aomlomics/FAIReSheets/README.md

 ## Run

-Before running FAIReSheets, configure the `config.yaml` file given your desired parameters.
+Before running FAIRe2NODE, configure the `config.yaml` and `NOAA_config.yaml` files given your desired parameters.
 Please refer to the `config_TEMPLATE.yaml` for the available parameter options.
 These parameters determine the structure of your generated FAIRe template.
 You can also specify additional terms to add if you have relevant fields in your data that are not included in the FAIRe template.
-Just remember, `config_TEMPLATE.yaml` is just for you to know all the parameter options, and `config.yaml` is what the code actually uses.
+Just remember, `config_TEMPLATE.yaml` is just for you to know all the parameter options, and `config.yaml` and `NOAA_config.yaml` is what the code actually uses.

-Run FAIReSheets from the root project directory using:
+Run FAIRe2NODE from the root project directory using:
 ```bash
 python run.py
 ```